mcr5fh/DailyDropOfKnowledge/README.md

 - Default to hidden , question level show as v2
 - Change date to date added (in months)
 - Change Readable type to icon

+- When switching between readablesDetails, the questions from the last readable are rendered for a split second, then the correct readables data shows up

 - categorize ReadablesList by type (books)
 - My readables and Recently added sections